dherzog02/gcd-project/CodeBook.md

 The tidyData.txt file uses the melted form of tidy data as described by Hadley Wickham's paper available at <http://vita.had.co.nz/papers/tidy-data.pdf>.
 The four columns in this data set are:

 - Subject - One of thirty subjects numbers 1:30.
 The original script coerces this column to a Factor.
-- Activity - One of six different activities: WALKING, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+- Activity - One of six different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - Measure - One of sixty-six different measures described below.
 - Value - The numeric value for that measure.
-All measures were bounded within [-1,1] from the original data set.
+All measures were normalized and bounded within [-1,1] in the original data set.

 The total number of rows in this data set if 11,880 (30 subjects * 6 activities * 66 measures).